Not got the time for lengthy gardening jobs? Then these low maintenance garden ideas are just what you need.

 2. Mix up materials for a chic seating spot

 The best gardens act as an extension of our homes, to be used for relaxing with family and friends.
-And this set-up goes to show that you don't need tons of fussy flowerbeds and acres of lawn to create a stunning scene.
+And, this set-up goes to show that you don't need tons of fussy flowerbeds and acres of lawn to create a stunning scene.

 The decorative parasol offers shelter from the midday sun, as well as providing a pretty focal point (check out our best garden parasols to grab one of your own).
-Meanwhile, the outdoor fireplace looks fabulous integrated into the brick wall and will keep everyone cosy as they lounge nearby.
+Meanwhile, the outdoor fireplace looks fabulous integrated into the brick wall and will keep everyone cozy as they lounge nearby.
 Hardy, drought-tolerant plants draw the eye upwards, softening the look.

-Add a few potted plants and cosy outdoor cushions and you've got the perfect place for easy indoor-outdoor living.
+Add a few potted plants and outdoor cushions and you've got the perfect place for easy indoor-outdoor living.

 3. Turn an urban space into an easy-care oasis